edawu11/BBTD/README.md

 # BBTD
-Data and code for paper: Reconstruction of gene regulatory networks for *Caenorhabditis elegans* using tree-shaped gene expression data.
+Data and code for the paper: Reconstruction of gene regulatory networks for *Caenorhabditis elegans* using tree-shaped gene expression data.
 <img src="./figure/integration.jpg">
 # Data
-All real datasets involved in the paper can be downloaded from [here](https://drive.google.com/drive/folders/1D30eKEmbjgK0ZbnU7BUctfFuAhspKPM7?usp=sharing).
-Please download this repository and put the downloaded `data` file in the root path.
+All real and processed datasets involved in the paper can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.11261241).
+Please download all the `.rar` files and decompress them.
+Place the decompressed folders and the `.csv` file in the data directory.

 # Tutorial
-We provide a tutorial document of our work for reproducibility.
-Please see `./docs/Tutorial.html`.
+We provide a comprehensive tutorial document for reproducibility.
+Please see `Tutorial.Rmd`.

 # License
 BBTD is licensed under the GNU General Public License v3.0.